Sharesale

 The writers’ strike in Los Angeles has crippled scripted TV production, causing a substantial decline in on-location filming permits.
 The consequences extend beyond the entertainment industry, with local businesses and crew members experiencing severe hardships.
 As the strike persists, the economic impact grows, and industry experts remain uncertain about the potential costs.
 Moreover, the possibility of an actors’ strike adds to the looming uncertainty, potentially bringing productions to a halt and exacerbating the challenges faced by small businesses already struggling to recover.

-More Project Resources:
+More Project Casting Resources:

 Unpaid Acting Work: A Guide for Aspiring Actors

-Making the Most of Unpaid Work: A Guide for Aspiring Actors Aspiring actors often find themselves in a tricky situation regarding unpaid acting work.
+Making the Most of Unpaid Acting Work: A Guide for Aspiring Actors Aspiring actors often find themselves in a tricky situation regarding unpaid acting work.
 On …

 How to Audition for Commercials